jgmaxen/Color-Code-Palette/README.md

 ## Description

 We want to have a website where the user can input numbers for Red, Green, and Blue to make a color.
-Create 3-5 of these colors to make a Palette, then save and name the palette to then display it on a separate page to use for a project.
+Create 5 of these colors to make a Palette, then save and name the palette to then display it on a separate page to use for a project.

 ## User Story

 As a Website Developer practicing Color Theory

 I want to be able to generate a specific RGB color.
 I want to be able to choose the amount of Red, the amount of Green, and the amount of Blue.
 I want to create a box of this specific color (RGB).
-Do this 3-5 times to create a Theme.
-I want to then save these Themes to Local Storage to display it to a seperate HTML page
+Do this 5 times to create a Palette.
+I want to then save this Palette to Local Storage to display it to a seperate HTML page

 So that I can see different color combinations for my project